RoyCrivolotti/golang_cli_demo/README.md

 - MacBook Pro 13-inch 2020, `macOS Monterrey Version 12.3.1`
 - Go version [`go1.18.3.darwin-amd64.pkg`](https://go.dev/dl/)

-### Explaining the use of a monorepo

-While generally, in a production-ready scenario, one would upload code that is meant to be used as a library in a different repository from the executable, allowing multiple projects to import it and make use of it, in this specific case I chose to use a monorepo with multiple Go `modules` because they are part of the same challenge.
-This allows me to have a single deliverable and makes it easier to test locally the integration of both projects locally while debugging.

 ### Assumptions and choices

-- As mentioned above ([Explaining the use of a monorepo](#explaining-the-use-of-a-monorepo)), I chose to do the challenge within a single repository, using multiple Go `modules`.
-This also allows me to track my own changes and send a deliverable as a repository instead of a zip file.
+- **Explaining the use of a monorepo**: While generally, in a production-ready scenario, one would upload code that is meant to be used as a library to a different repository, allowing multiple projects to import it and make use of it, in this specific case I chose to use a monorepo with multiple Go `modules`.
+This allows me to have a single deliverable and makes it easier to test the integration of both projects locally while debugging.
+Moreover, this way I can track my own changes and send a deliverable as a repository instead of a zip file.
 - I assumed that the executable did not need to be interactive, at least not in this first version ( see [Next steps](#next-steps))
 - I assumed that the URL where the messages are being sent handles receiving multiple requests at once: if the service